YOUR WINE TOUR ADVENTURE STARTS HERE

-Temecula Wine Country is celebrating its 50th birthday this year.
-In an earlier blog (see my fascinating post from February of this year titled "50 YEARS OF TEMECULA WINE COUNTRY"), I shared the story of the Cilurzos, who planted the first commercial wine grapes in Temecula back in 1968.
-And also the story of Ely Callaway, who began planting in 1969, and in 1971 became the first winery in Temecula Valley.
+Temecula Wine Country celebrated its 50th birthday in 2018.
+In an earlier blog (see my fascinating post from February 12, 2018, titled "50 YEARS OF TEMECULA WINE COUNTRY"), I shared the story of the Cilurzos, who planted the first commercial wine grapes in Temecula back in 1968.
+And also, the story of Ely Callaway, who began planting in 1969, and in 1971 became the first winery in Temecula Valley.
 However, like most California wine regions, the area's first wine producers were not commercial ventures, but rather the missionaries, who planted and harvested the so-called mission grape varietal throughout California in the 1800's to produce sacramental wine.

 One of my favorite stories about Temecula wine is also a story about the Royal Family of Great Britain.
 At a hoity-toity luncheon in 1976 at the Waldorf-Astoria hotel in New York City, attended by Queen Elizabeth II and his Royal Highness, the Prince Duke of Edinburgh, the menu included Callaway's estate bottled 1974 White Riesling.
 Her majesty, who was known to be a modest imbiber, caused some raised eyebrows when she requested a second glass.
 Now if I were the queen, I can assure you that it would cause a stir if I did not request a second glass.
 In any case, the incident shone a favorable international spotlight - if only for a moment - on the wines of the fledgling wine country in Southern California.